Chapter Five

 In April of 1975 the War in Vietnam officially came to an end.
 The last of those who had cooperated with the American effort clung to overloaded helicopters that were kicked overboard off aircraft carriers to make room for more overloaded helicopters.
 In the panic many were left behind.
 President Gerald Ford summed it up: “We’ve reached the end of the tunnel and there’s no light there.”

-Riding the bicycle down Clement Street, I caught a glimpse of golden hair shining in the sunlight.
+Riding the bicycle down Clement Street, Harry caught a glimpse of golden hair shining in the sunlight.
 Could it be?
-I parked and locked the bike and followed her from a half block behind.
-She continued on for two blocks, turned into a bookstore and I followed.
-Sure enough, there was the strawberry blond who’d helped me get back into school, looking at an opened book, forming her full lips into the shape of a kiss.
+He parked and locked the bike to a parking meter and followed her from a half block behind.
+She continued on for two blocks, turned into a bookstore and he followed.
+Sure enough, there was the strawberry blond who got him back into school, looking at an opened book, forming her full lips into the shape of a kiss.
 A bit May West and a bit Marilyn Monroe.
-I stood in the same isle and pulled out a book.
+He stood in the same isle and pulled out a book.
 She turned and said “Have you read this?”

 “Oh yes” she said.
 “I remember”.